rept0id/clippy/README.md

 Looks like he wants to be a star again.

 Really he wants.
-Check ! : https://www.youtube.com/watch?v=Pp1-fLQKmkk (1:43)
+Check ! : https://www.youtube.com/watch?v=Pp1-fLQKmkk (on 1:43)

 <br>